WesleyM77/JavaRand/README.md

 ## How is Java Rand "truly" random?
 While it's true that Java Rand uses a psuedo-random number generator, it's seed is truly random because it is a digitization of a chaotic system.
-Since that chaotic system (a lava lamp) is extremely unpredictable, even at short intervals, Java Rand achieves true randomness.
+Since that chaotic system (a lava lamp) is extremely unpredictable, even at short intervals, Java Rand achieves true randomness for the first number it generates per seed.
+Java Rand generates a new seed for each new number, thus guaranteeing true randomness each time it generates a new number.

 ## What if I don't have a lava lamp handy?
 Simply cover the lens of your webcam with a black piece of paper, crank up your camera's exposure (if you can), and you should get enough noise to seed the generator nicely.